Team Motivation: The 2 Keys to Motivating Your Agency Team

 - Keep stress levels to a minimum.
 This one sounds easier said than done.
 But really, if you can find a way to reduce stress and increase job satisfaction, you’re all more likely to be happy with your job.

-If you want a great team you have to build and support it.
+If you want a great team you have to build and support it with team motivation.
 Successful teams don’t just happen on their own.
 When you treat your employees like a cohesive group and not a bunch of individuals, they’re more likely to share your goals, and ultimately help your agency grow.